openshift-pipelines/pipelines-as-code/.github/pull_request_template.md

 - [ ] 🎁 If feasible, please check if an end-to-end test can be added.
 See [README](https://github.com/openshift-pipelines/pipelines-as-code/blob/main/test/README.md) for more details.

 - [ ] 🔎 If there's any flakiness in the CI tests, don't necessarily ignore it.
 It's better to address the issue before merging, or provide a valid reason to bypass it if fixing isn't possible (e.g., token rate limitations).

+- If you are adding a provider feature, please fill up the following details which provider this feature supports:

+  - [ ] GitHub
+  - [ ] GitHub Webhook
+  - [ ] Gitea
+  - [ ] Gitlab
+  - [ ] Bitbucket Cloud
+  - [ ] Bitbucket Server/DC

+  (make sure to update the documentation accordingly)